 Back in 2012, I traveled to Asia for the very first time and Bangkok was my first stop.
 From day one, its messy and unapologetically chaotic demeanor intrigued me.

-The sounds of tuk tuks honking and weaving through traffic rang in my ears and the smell of meat being grilled in alleyways mixed with potent burning incense made my head spin.
+The sounds of tuk tuks honking and weaving through traffic rang in my ears and the smell of grilled meat wafting from alleyways mixed with potent burning incense made my head spin.
 In a good way.
 It was unlike anything I’d ever experienced before.

 In this article, we’re sharing our favorite things to do in Bangkok as well as tips for this city that will make your visit so much more enjoyable.

-Whether you’re traveling in Thailand for your very first time (yay!), or are just looking for something to do in Bangkok during a quick layover, you’ll surely find a few of these unique activities and cheap things to do that strike your fancy.
-After reading this, you’ll hopefully like Bangkok right off the bat.
+Whether you’re traveling in Thailand for your first time (yay!), or are just looking for something to do in Bangkok during a quick layover, you’ll surely find a few of these unique activities and cheap things to do that strike your fancy.
+After reading this, you’ll hopefully have better expectations for Bangkok right off the bat.

 Before you pack your bags and book your flights, don’t forget to do this… you’ll thank us later.